trr266/srn_docs/README.md

 ### How can I download the data?

 We provide an easy to use API for data download.
-To download data, you have to register at [SRN Inside](https://sustainabilityreportingnavigator.com/#/inside) to access your token.
 See the file `srn_docs_api.py` in this repo for pointers.
 We are working on making this process even easier to handle over the next weeks.
 Stay tuned!